postlight/account/README.md

 ## Code Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It has yet to be ejected.

 ## Could this be used for evil?
 - Yes, if people used it to "prove" things that are nonsense, like a Eugenics calculator about improving the genetic stock of humanity, or a calculator that proved that a certain percentage of humans must be turned into food.
 - C.f. also "How to Lie with Statistics."
 - I'll consider those risks as time passes.
-Since the only way to publish is to set up a whole new thingy on the web or issue a pull request, the risk is exceedingly low.
+Since the only way to publish is to set up a whole new thingy on the web and deploy it, or to issue a pull request, the risk of malice is low.
+- The risk of incompetence is extremely high as always.

 ## TODOs
-- Some kind of routing in the interface so you can get back to pages.
-Right now it's just a stub.
+- Math
   - Some sort of array generator so that you can do sigmas via the ```fold``` inside of the ```expr-eval``` math functions.
 Maybe you have something like ```{#48:months}``` and that knows to generate an array from ```[n..48]``` that you can then use in sigma functions to calculate IRR or what-have-you.
+- Interface
   - A charting module, given the above; if I know I'm over 48 months then anyting that interacts with months returns an array, I should be able to drop a chart in there.
   - A way to edit in the browser and save somehow or other.
 Since it's just ASCII maybe it could be hacked to just save into some simple CMS.
-It'd be fine except for then needing to set up a password recovery module.
+It'd be fine except for then needing to set up accounts, and moderate, and do all the other things.
+Maybe it could just pull live from a Gist.
 Maybe I'll use some auth service like a young person.
   - Live editing!
 Very simple because the parser is all JavaScript.
 Text on the left, live results on the right.
+- Content
   - Many more fun calculators made of text.
+  - The ability to inline HTML.
-- IDK, HTML.
-Or citations so that we know where the math is coming from.
+  - Citations so that we know where the math is coming from.